ZachDischner/gramSchmidt/README.md

 https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process

 ### Solution - Recursive Method
-Implemented a niave and intellegently recursive method for this process, the latter of which is designed to eliminate roundoff errors.
+Implemented a classical and modified recursive method for this process, the latter of which is designed to eliminate roundoff errors.

 ### Run Me
 Run with a basic python 2/3 interpreter.
 Requires only numpy.
 Output shows some tests conjured up to verify that it is all working.
 Import into current workspace to orthonormalize your own vector set if you're so inclined.